yjyan7/academic-kickstart/content/project/caterpillar_fungus/index.md

 ---

 2014-2022

+*Ophiocordyceps sinensis* (Chinese caterpillar fungus) is a highly valued fungus that has been used as a traditional Chinese medicine for centuries.
+The fungus is endemic to the Tibetan Plateau and its surrounding regions.
+The climate warming and decrease of precipitation on the Plateau were reported to result in reduction of nature habitats, density and the quality of O. sinensis.
+In this project, I

 - Co-lead the project with researchers from the Institute of Microbiology, Chinese Academy of Sciences and Yangzhou University.
 -	Modeled the distribution change of the Chinese caterpillar fungus under climate change using niche modeling method.